fibo/trunx/README.md

 ## Status

-This package is at an early stage development.
-Almost half of Bulma features are wrapped and documented, few helpers and custom components are already implemented.
+Almost all Bulma features are available and documented, few helpers and custom components are already implemented.

 ## Documentation